Romi7102/python-consumer/README.md

 # python-consumer
 This project is a Kafka consumer written in Python using the kafka-python library.
 It subscribes to a Kafka topic and inserts all JSON messages into a MongoDB database.
-Each JSON object must include a timestamp in "%Y-%m-%d %H:%M:%S" format.

 ## Table of Contents
 - [Installation](#installation)